-It was in the 860s that opportunistic raiding turned into conquest when the “Heathen Army”, a force of around 5,000, arrived in Northumbria.
+It was in the 860s that their opportunistic raiding turned into conquest when the “Heathen Army”, a force of around 5,000, arrived in Northumbria.
 After overcoming that area, it went on to subdue East Anglia and Mercia before reaching Wessex in January 871CE, where it set up a base at Reading.
 This conformed to their usual mode of operation, which was to carry out a surprise attack and then build a base which could be defended.
 They tended to avoid pitched battles, if possible.
-Lundenwic was raided on a number of occasions, while the Vikings overwintered in Londinium in 871-872CE.
+Lundenwic was raided on a number of occasions, while they overwintered in Londinium in 871-872CE.

-Alfred the Great, the king of Wessex, after being on the edge of total defeat, eventually managed to turn the tables with a significant triumph at the battle of Edington in 878CE.
+Alfred the Great, the king of Wessex, had been on the edge of total defeat, but he eventually managed to turn the tables with a significant triumph at the battle of Edington in 878CE.
 After his victory, Alfred put in place various measures to make any future invasions much more difficult for the aggressors.
 Part of his military strategy was to create thirty plus burhs (or burgs).
 A burh was part fort and part urban settlement, making use of any Roman remains or Iron Age hillforts.
 Along the Thames, there were burhs at Southwark, Sashes (Cookham), Wallingford, Oxford and Cricklade.
 One objective was that no burh should be more than one day’s march from another.

-Alfred reclaimed Londinium around 886CE, fortifying the old Roman-walled town, which now became known as Lundenburh, and rebuilding the bridge which the Vikings had torn down.
+Alfred, now known as king of the Anglo-Saxons, reclaimed Londinium around 886CE, fortifying the old Roman-walled town, which now became known as Lundenburh, and rebuilding the bridge which the Vikings had torn down.
 Trading quays were (re)built at Queenhithe, Billingsgate and Dowgate, while Cheapside and Eastcheap became the main market streets.
 Note – ceap was the Old English word for market.
 Lundenwic was gradually abandoned, as people moved inside the walled town, and it became known as Ealdwic (the old settlement), better known to us as Aldwych.

 Athelstan and the late Anglo-Saxon Period